 If you like it hot, choose longer and more mature red chillies; the short, green, young ones are not particularly fiery.

 If you have the chickpeas in the deep freeze you can make this green chili sauce recipe in a jiffy.

 And if you don't have packets of garbanzo beans in your freezer, then cooking chickpeas is a very important page if you want to keep your cholesterol down, and stay off statins.

 Alcohol is part of most dinners.
 Mine too but let us not forget that beer makes a good servant but a very bad master.
 Luckily, despite being prediabetic, in the context of the whole meal, it doesn't raise my blood glucose abnormally.

 Surely every beekeeper has tried his hand at making honey mead; lovely with a light supper.

 One certainly should avoid a dessert every night after supper, but if you've had one of our fast healthy dinner recipes, then you can certainly indulge your sweet tooth occasionally.

-Just a couple squares of chocolate is fine, if you can avoid the temptation to finish the 200g bar!
+Just a couple squares of chocolate is fine, if the caffeine doesn't affect your sleep, and if you can avoid the temptation to finish the 200g bar!
 Or this really very easy homemade vanilla ice cream.